 Nourishment is inevitable when a team thrives through humility, reliability, and submission.
 The entire business prospers, staff health improves due to the atmosphere of trust, and competitiveness gives way to collaboration.The favor of the Lord is upon you; carry the blessings of God responsibly. @kimberlyhowey #ThrivingInChrist #LiveYielded Click To Tweet

 Kimberly is an adoptee from Seoul, Korea.
 She was abandoned at birth and adopted by an American family through Holt International Children’s Service.
 Kimberly is married to Pastor Mark Howey and together they have five children ranging in age from twenty-two years-old to eleven-years-old.
-Mark and Kimberly have ministered together as pastors of Today Church and Kimberly is a periodic talk radio host for One Jam Nation Radio.
+Mark and Kimberly have ministered together as pastors of Today Church and Kimberly was a periodic talk radio host for One Jam Nation Radio.
 They’ve homeschooled their children for more than seventeen years and Kimberly is a supervisor in the children’s program for Tampa Palms Golf and Country Club where she serves the needs of over seventy-five school-age children.

 Like this post?
 Please share it!